Wisdom teeth, also known as number 8 teeth, often cause trouble because they are easily infected, causing pain and affecting the adjacent teeth.

 This tooth can also cause reflex and sensory disturbances.
 The nerves are relatively concentrated in the lower jaw.
 Therefore, when the tooth grows crookedly or is impacted in the jawbone, it can easily compress the nerves, causing pain, pain when opening the mouth, difficulty chewing and swallowing, and even complete jaw stiffness.

-When the wisdom teeth develop but the jaw does not have enough space, they will tend to gradually lean towards the seventh tooth, causing misalignment, pain, loosening, or even breaking.
+When wisdom teeth develop but the jaw does not have enough space, they will tend to gradually tilt towards tooth number 7, causing misalignment, pain, tooth number 7 becoming loose, or even broken.

-A woman is having her teeth checked.
+A woman having her teeth checked.
 Photo: Freepik

-When removing wisdom teeth, patients need to clearly inform the doctor about their systemic diseases and the medications they are taking.
-Women who are menstruating should postpone tooth extraction until their period ends.
-Pregnant women should wait until after giving birth to have their wisdom teeth removed.
+When extracting wisdom teeth, patients need to clearly inform the doctor about their systemic diseases and the medications they are taking.
+Women who are menstruating should postpone the extraction until their period ends.
+Pregnant women should wait until after giving birth to extract wisdom teeth.

 In the first few days after wisdom tooth extraction, the wound is still open.
 Therefore, you should choose soft, liquid foods that are easy to swallow such as porridge or soup.
 Supplement with fruits and juices rich in vitamin C to help the gums heal faster.